ncef-nepal/ncef-nepal.github.io/README.md

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

-> If you would like to contribute, check the contribution guide.
+  If you would like to contribute, ➡️ check the contribution guide or open pull request.
+  If you would like to suggest new feature or report bug, ➡️ create an issue.